Skip to Content

 Carrots

-Both a heated and an unheated greenhouse will provide them with enough heat for the growth of plants.
-Carrots will yield well at a temperature of around 10°C as long as they are covered in a more sandy soil type and have access to plenty of nutrients.
+A heated and unheated greenhouse will provide them with enough heat for the growth of plants.
+Carrots will yield well at around 10°C if covered in a more sandy soil type and have access to plenty of nutrients.

 Chard